 A wildlife camera, also known as a cellular trail camera, is often used by hunters, wildlife enthusiasts, and researchers to capture footage of animals in their natural habitat.

 Wildlife cameras can be placed in your gardens to keep account of animals that come around.
-They might even help you catch a clue of the cause of your occasionally missing vegetables.
+They might even help you catch a clue of the cause of your missing vegetables.

-These cameras often have features ideal for garden photography, such as high-quality lenses and sensors, fast shutter speeds, low-light performance, and weather resistance.
+These cameras often have ideal features for garden photography, such as high-quality lenses and sensors, fast shutter speeds, low-light performance, and weather resistance.

-List of wildlife camera brands and prices in the UK
+List of Wildlife Camera Brands and Prices in the UK

 If you're ready to start spying on what your furry and feathery garden visitors are up to when you aren't around, we've got you covered.
 Below is a table of trail cams we've curated for use in your garden, as well as their key features and prices.